freezy/node-pind/README.md

   forward to even more features!
 * Thanks to Sacha Greif for the nice [3D buttons](http://sachagreif.com/bootstrap/).
 * Thanks to Andreas Nylin for the DMD font and his permission to use it freely.
+* Thanks to [Backpacker](http://backpacker.gr/) for the [BPdots](http://www.fontsquirrel.com/fonts/BPdots) font.
+It is licensed under Creative Commons 3.0, for more info see [here](http://www.fontsquirrel.com/license/BPdots).

 License
 =======